Ner1Co/InterMusic/javaSimulator/README.txt

 Application Start:
 ------------------
 This application is based on the Java programming language.
-It needs a Java Runtime Environment version 1.5 or later- installed on your system in order to function properly.
+It needs a Java Runtime Environment version 1.5 or later installed on your system in order to function properly.
 See: http://java.sun.com/j2se/